mixonic/rfcs/text/0000-module-unification-namespaces.md

 });
 ```

-Would inject a service `maguffin` from the addon while preserving the implicit
+This snippet injects a service `maguffin` from the addon while preserving the implicit
 namespace of `gadgets` (`gadgets/src/services/maguffin.js`).
 The implicit
 namespace is encoded at build time by an AST transform which adds a `source`
 option to the injection.
 The post-transform file would look like: